phaxio/phaxio-java/QUICKSTART.md

 ### Deleting a fax's files

-You can delete a fax:
+You can delete a fax's files:

     fax.file().delete();